viagostini/voting/README.md

 **Objectives:**
 * Learn how to use Spring framework
 * Learn how to integrate DB with Spring
-* Learn how to integrate Message Queue with Spring

 **Requirements:**
 * For now, we will already start with a set of candidates ready for voting